fluid-media/fluid-media.github.io/deepdocs.md

 Challenges

 - Is the approach interesting to the wider ML community? e.g. Are questions of design, training/evaluation/inference, data, or FATML just more important to the community?
 Do they care about specification/explanation/documentation?
 Is that demo going to blow people away?
+- Is the approach interesting to the wider HCI or PL community? e.g. Are questions of model deployment or verification more interesting to them?
 - Engineering: Can we build this medium in the browser on tensorflow.js?
 - How does tf.js model deep learning models, and is it the right level of abstraction for us (as designers/implementers)?
 - What models would we be documenting as examples?
 Are those compelling and at the right level of difficulty to convince people that this is not a toy?